ordpool-space/cat21/README.md

 A CAT-21 mint transaction has its `nLockTime` set to `21`.
 No exceptions.

 The mint transaction should be a payment to a pay-to-taproot (P2TR) address (which starts with `bc1p`) to ensure the best compatibility with existing Ordinals-aware wallets.
 However, this is not a strict requirement.
 Other types of addresses may be used, but P2TR is preferred.

 For a mint transaction, only the first output is important.
 It defines the first owner of the cat.
 All other inputs and outputs are ignored.
 Every CAT-21 mint transaction reveals exactly one cat.

 ### Ownership

 A CAT-21 mint assigns a new cat to the first sat of the first output of the mint transaction, making it a CAT-21 ordinal.
 The entity that controls it owns the cat.
 Ownership of a cat shall be determined solely by control of its CAT-21 ordinal.
 As the CAT-21 ordinal moves through transactions, ownership follows.
-This is the same concept that applies to Ordinals and Inscriptions, but for digital cat artifacts!

 Control is proven by the ability to spend the output containing the CAT-21 ordinal.
 CAT-21 ordinals move through transactions on a first-in, first-out basis.
 All tracking rules of Ordinal Theory apply to the CAT-21 protocol.
 CAT-21 ordinals and therefore cats shall only be transferred on-chain.
 No other form of agreement is recognized by this protocol.
 The ledger is the sole arbiter of ownership.

 ### Cat Identity

-Each cat has a unique, immutable identity.
-Every cat is secured by proof of work.
+Each cat has a unique identity, secured by proof of work.
 Its identity is determined by `SHA256(transactionHash + blockHash)`, where the block hash is unpredictable.
 Unpredictability is in the nature of every cat.
 No entity can choose their cat.
 The cat was always there, waiting in the math.
 It can only be revealed.
 Every Bitcoin transaction that does not set `nLockTime` to `21` is a cat that will never be revealed.
 The choice to mint is the choice to reveal.

 This seed formula is immutable.
 Changing it would alter the identity of every existing cat.
 The art style is defined by the genesis cat holder (see Governance).

 ### Scarcity and Supply

 There is no artificial supply cap.
 The supply of cats is unlimited.
 A single CAT-21 ordinal can carry multiple cats through repeated minting.
 The number of CAT-21 ordinals is bounded by the total supply of spendable satoshis.
 Any entity can mint a cat at any time.
 The only requirement is a confirmed Bitcoin transaction with `nLockTime` set to `21`.
 No permission is required.
 This property is enforced by the Bitcoin network itself.
 A protocol cannot be capped.
 A protocol cannot be stopped.

 Scarcity in CAT-21 is a product of time.
 Cat #0 can never be minted again.
-First is first.
 Earlier cats receive lower numbers, and lower numbers can never be assigned again.
 Categories such as sub1k, sub10k, and sub100k emerge naturally as more cats are minted.
 Every new mint makes all previous cats more scarce.
 You are never late.
 The CAT-21 protocol celebrates every newly revealed cat.

 ### Immutability